roth-hex-lab/roth-hex-lab.github.io/content/projects/Medical Visualization in Mixed Reality/index.md

 ---
-title: CT Volume Rendering in Mixed Reality
+title: Medical Visualization in Mixed Reality
 date: 2023-12-01
-summary: "Highly realistic visualization of medical data in 3D"
+summary: "Realistic visualization of medical and surgical data in 3D"

 # Cover image
 # To use, place an image named `featured.jpg/png` in your page's folder.